openstack/openstack-manuals/doc/networking-guide/source/config-bgp-dynamic-routing.rst

    The example configuration assumes sufficient knowledge about the Networking service, routing, and BGP.
-For basic deployment of the Networking service, consult one of the :ref:`deployment-scenarios`.
+For basic deployment of the Networking service, consult one of the :ref:`deploy`.
 For more information on BGP, see `RFC 4271 <https://tools.ietf.org/html/rfc4271>`_.

 Controller node